GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Beauty is more important in computing than anywhere else in technology because software is so complicated.
-Beauty is the ultimate defense against complexity.
+> ### Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.
 >
-> ~ *David Gelernter*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts